Baker Ruskinn Launch...

 Unit prices for gas packs and anaerobic indicator strips are relatively inexpensive, but when you run a high volume of jars each week, these costs can really add up.
 But what is a "high volume?"
 At what point can your lab save enough on consumables to pay for the cost of a workstation over time?

 The infographic shown below can help you decide if an anaerobic workstation is right for your lab.
-Find the number of jars your lab runs each week, and check the corresponding bar to learn whether using jars makes good financial sense - or whether you should ditch your jars altogether.
+Find the number of jars your lab runs each week, and check the corresponding bar to learn whether using jars makes good financial sense - or whether you should ditch your jars all together.

 When you consider a workstation's space-saving convenience and a tightly-controlled, continuously-anaerobic atmosphere during incubation, your lab may benefit from a workstation even if you need to pay a little more each year - say, a few hundred dollars.